wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

       title: Join the LENS Lab
       subtitle: ''
       text: |
-        The LENS Lab works on semiconductor optoelectronic devices — with a current focus on perovskite-based multijunction photovoltaics,
-        device physics, interface engineering, and related light and energy technologies.
-We are based at the State Key Laboratory of Luminescent Materials and Devices, South China University of Technology (SCUT), Guangzhou, China.

-        We welcome applications from motivated researchers at all levels.
+        We welcome motivated researchers at different career stages who are interested in optoelectronics and related device research.

-        If you have a background in materials science, physics, chemistry, or electrical engineering and an interest in semiconductor devices, we would like to hear from you.
+        If you have a background in materials science, physics, chemistry, or electrical engineering and would like to , we would be glad to hear from you.
     design:
       columns: '1'